Linuxfabrik/monitoring-plugins/check-plugins/openstack-swift-stat/README.md

 `--timeout` ran out before every container was read.
 The containers that were not read are not covered by this run, so the state only describes the ones that were.
 Split the account across several services with `--match`, or raise `--timeout` and the timeout of the check command together.

-### `Cannot reach the Swift API: ...`
+### `Cannot read the account: ...`

-The endpoint did not answer within `--timeout`.
+The endpoint did not answer within `--timeout`, or it refused the request.
 Verify `OS_AUTH_URL` in the rc file, and that the monitoring host reaches the endpoint and its port.
-If the endpoint presents a certificate the host does not trust, either add the CA to the system trust store, point `OS_CACERT` in the rc file at it, or use `--insecure`.
+If the endpoint presents a certificate the host does not trust, either point `OS_CACERT` in the rc file at its CA, add that CA to the system trust store, or use `--insecure`.

 ### A container is listed with an empty Free or Free Items column

 The container carries no quota of that kind, so there is nothing to measure its usage against and the matching thresholds cannot apply to it.
 Set one with `swift post --meta quota-bytes:<bytes> <container>` or `swift post --meta quota-count:<objects> <container>` if it should be alerted on.
 When no container in the account carries a given quota, the whole column is left out.

-### `Auth versions 2.0 and 3 require python-keystoneclient`
+### `Failed to authenticate.`

-The check authenticates against Keystone v3, and `python-swiftclient` hands that part of the work to `python-keystoneclient`, which it does not pull in on its own.
-Install it alongside: `pip install python-swiftclient python-keystoneclient`.
+The credentials in the rc file were refused.
+Verify them with `openstack token issue` using the same file.
+A password that was changed recently takes until the cached token expires to surface here, because the check reuses the token of the previous run; `--cache-expire=0` skips the cache for a single run.

-### `Python module "python-swiftclient" is not installed.`
+### `N containers could not be read`

-Install `python-swiftclient`: `pip install python-swiftclient python-keystoneclient`.
+The store refused the request for those containers while answering for the others, which an ACL on a single container can cause. `swift stat <container>` with the same credentials shows what it says.

 ## Credits, License